cja5553/ACS_demo_postoperative_risk_prediction_with_clinical_notes/paper/paper.md

 ---
-title: 'SurgicalPLAN: A Python package for predicting postoperative risks from clinical notes using multi-task language models'
+title: 'SurgicalPLAN: A Python package for postoperative risk prediction and training from clinical notes'
 tags:
   - Python
   - clinical natural language processing